snicco/enterprise/src/Snicco/bundle/auth-bundle/LOGIN.md

 - Redirect all GET requests to wp-login.php
 - Optionally disable all POST requests to wp-login.php (expect)
 - Disable pw resets if configured

+### View responses in the bundle

+Return only a view object for READ requests

+All other endpoints should return json only.